tingyucha/AOSPRE/docs/README_AOS.txt

 %%%% README Contents %%%%

-1) AOS Purpose
+1) AOSPRE Purpose
 2) Pre-Install checklist
 3) Installation instructions
-4) Running the AOS
+4) Running the AOSPRE
-5) Visualizing AOS output
+5) Visualizing AOSPRE output

-%%%% 1) AOS Purpose %%%%
+%%%% 1) AOSPRE Purpose %%%%

-The intent of the AOS system is to provide a glimpse of the APAR observations in the context of certain weather phenomena.
+The intent of the AOSPRE system is to provide a glimpse of the APAR observations in the context of certain weather phenomena.
 It is promoted as a risk reduction tool and for investigative purposes to determine limits of the APAR and appropriate scan strategies prior